 The following Corporate Governance report is structured in accordance with the Directive on Information relating to Corporate Governance (DCG) issued by SIX Swiss Exchange.
-All information presented reflects the situation on 31 December 2023, unless otherwise stated.
+All information presented reflects the situation as of 31 December 2024, unless otherwise stated.

 1 Group structure and shareholders